carnesen/p-env/readme.md

 `p.env`: Takes a single argument defining your environment object's schema and returns a abstract class that you should extend as a named class e.g. `class MyEnv extends p.env({})`.
 The named class's constructor parses `process.env` and assigns the parsed values to the new instance.
 The named class's constructor takes an optional `config` object argument `new MyEnv({ logger, loader }).` If `logger.log` is provided, the parsed values are logged.
 If `logger.error` is provided, parse/validation errors are logged.
 Use the `loader` property to define a custom `process.env` loader.
 This is mostly useful for unit testing.

-### Field factories
+### Environment variable factories

-All field factories (`p.boolean` etc.) take a `config` object argument with a single mandatory property `default` and optional properties `optional` and `secret`.
+All environment variable factories (`p.boolean` etc.) take a `config` object with a mandatory property `default` and optional properties `optional` and `secret`.
 The meaning of `optional` is described above.
-If `secret` is true, the field value is redacted in logs and error messages.
-Some of the field types have other optional properties too.
+If `secret` is true, the value is redacted in logs and error messages.
+Some of the environment variable types have other optional properties too.

 ### boolean